 It applies to:

-This clause must also be reflected in constitution.html (to be rewritten) as a sub-law: the Constitution is the level that prevents edge cases (e.g. synthesis attempts that would require forbidden capabilities).
+This clause must also be reflected in the constitution as a sub-law: the Constitution is the level that prevents edge cases (e.g. synthesis attempts that would require forbidden capabilities).

 8.1 Stop recognition